Swatson-jnr/Loan_Origination_Credit_Decision_System/README.md

 - [ ] Try approving DRAFT application (should fail)
 - [ ] Try assessing non-DRAFT application (should fail)

-## Contributing

-This is a demonstration project for loan workflow validation.
-For production use, consider adding:
-- Unit tests (Jest, Mocha)
-- Integration tests
-- API documentation (Swagger/OpenAPI)
-- Input sanitization
-- Rate limiting
-- Logging and monitoring
-- Error tracking (Sentry)
-- CI/CD pipeline

 ## License

-This project is created for educational and demonstration purposes.

-## 👥 Authors

-[Your Name/Team]

-## Acknowledgments

-Built with modern web technologies to demonstrate clean architecture and domain-driven design principles in a financial services context.

----

-**Note**: This is a pilot system designed to validate credit decision logic and workflow design before investing in a full-scale lending program.
-It focuses on domain integrity, clean object-oriented modeling, and correct enforcement of business rules rather than feature completeness.